TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationViewer/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have a complete Sphinx project somewhere in your website, such as project you kickstarted with the :ref:`Sphinx Console <kickstart_sphinx_project>`, you may register it with the Sphinx Documentation Viewer.
+If you have a complete Sphinx project somewhere in your website, such as project you kickstarted with the :ref:`Sphinx Console <kickstart-sphinx-project>`, you may register it with the Sphinx Documentation Viewer.

 In fact, we implemented our own signal for :ref:`registering custom documentation <register-custom-documentation>`.